 Mathematics & General Aptitude Test:

-- Understanding of scale and proportions.
+- Scale and Proportions: Understanding and accurately representing scale and proportions.